heckman/remap/README.md

 Map each regular-expression match with the result of a command.

-This script was written for MacOS, but should work on any POSIX system with `perl` installed.

 It's just a wrapper for a _perl_ one-liner that I can't remember when I need it.

-This script used to named `sde`, likely a play on "sed", but I couldn't remember why I named it that, so I renamed it to `remap`, which makes more sense.
+This script was written for MacOS, but should work on any POSIX system with _perl_ installed.

 ## Usage